-Often, their money is managed through what’s called a ‘family office’, an organization that manages the wealth of an ulta-high net worth individual or a family.
+Often, their money is managed through what’s called a Family Office, an organization that manages the wealth of an ulta-high net worth individual or a family.
 A Family Office can be comprised of less than a handful of people, including the individual or family to whom the wealth belongs, up to twenty or more individuals.
 It varies on a case by case basis.

 Different families different cultures

 Family Offices allow very few people into their circle for obvious reasons.

 Those I presently work with are a colourful bunch.
-They include: a secretive English family with its hands in multiple sectors in the UK and Europe; an Indian family which owns some of the most luxurious hotel assets in India; a funny Swiss individual whose significant wealth came from technology investments; the family office of one of Saudi Arabia’s wealthiest merchant families; a powerful Azeri family with billions in assets; a Mongolian ultra high net worth individual with, amongst other things, mining, hospitality and banking assets; an American family that is one of the largest real estate owners in the nation.
+They include: a secretive English family with its hands in multiple sectors in the UK and Europe; an Indian family which owns some of the most luxurious hotel assets in India; a funny Swiss individual whose significant wealth came from technology investments; the Family Office of one of Saudi Arabia’s wealthiest merchant families; a powerful Azeri family with billions in assets; a Mongolian ultra high net worth individual with, amongst other things, mining, hospitality and banking assets; an American family that is one of the largest real estate owners in the nation; and more.

 Through my work, and affiliation to one of the largest Family Office platforms in the world, I have come to know many more Family Offices from all over the world.
 Some I interact with regularly, in person either in London or another international city, while others I see once in a while and tend to speak to over the phone mostly.